What is a Computer and Information Research Scientist?

 The states with the most job growth for Computer & Information Research Scientist are Nebraska, Washington, and Utah.
 Watch out if you plan on working in Mississippi, Alaska, or South Carolina.
 These states have the worst job growth for this type of profession.

-Salary for a Computer & Information Research Scientist
+Computer & Information Research Scientist Salary

 Computer and Information Research Scientists who work in Washington, New Mexico, or Minnesota, make the highest salaries.